SDU-Semester-Project-1-World-of-Zuul/SustainACityMAUI/README.md

 ## 📃 Code of Conduct

-Join us in creating a welcoming community.
-Read our [Code of Conduct](CODE_OF_CONDUCT.md) for guidance on our community standards.
+Create welcoming community, read our [Code of Conduct](CODE_OF_CONDUCT.md) for guidance on our community standards.

 ## 📜 License